Business Immigration

 Priority Visa Service

-• Purpose: Speeds up visa application processing for applicants inside or outside the UK.
+• Purpose: Speeds up visa or certain settlement application processing for eligible applicants inside or outside the UK, where the route is listed as priority‑eligible.

-• Processing Time: 5 working days (vs. 3–8 weeks for standard processing, depending on visa type and location).
+• Processing time: Typically up to 5 working days from biometrics/identity verification, compared to several weeks for standard processing depending on visa type and location, assuming the case is not complex.

-• Availability: Limited daily slots, varying by visa application centre (VAC) and country.
-Not guaranteed and subject to demand.
+• Availability: Limited daily slots, varying by visa application centre (VAC), country and route, and not guaranteed even when shown in guidance.

 Super Priority Visa Service